 (Thanks to Mark Leier, former director of the Centre for Labour Studies at Simon Fraser University, specializing in union and left-wing worker movements, for the idea.
 And a cautionary note: not all of these movies paint unions as 100 per cent good.)

-9. can you buy Lyrica over the counter Roger and Me.
+9. Lyrica order form Roger and Me.
 I am not as big a fan of Michael Moore as others.
 The journalist in me doesn’t like the way he sometimes distorts chronology, stages stunts and edits interviews for his own purposes.
 But he’s often funny and, at his best, provides some badly-needed skewering of “things that are wrong” with U.S. society.
 Roger and Me, dealing with massive layoffs by General Motors in his hometown of Flint, Michigan, was his first documentary to hit it big.
 Lots of good moments.

 8. North Country.
 Another movie that does not show a union in a particularly good light, but well worth watching for the courage of a female mine worker combatting on-the-job sexism in a northern Minnesota town.
 The union meeting is a classic.
 Stars Charlize Theron, along with the ever-excellent Frances McDormand.
 And, as a special bonus, there are many songs by Minnesota native Bob Dylan, including a killer version of Tell Ol’ Bill.

-7. Silkwood.
+7. where can i buy serophene Silkwood.
 The harrowing, true life story of Karen Silkwood, who became a union activist when she discovered serious safety violations in the Oklahoma nuclear power plant where she worked.
 Screenplay by Nora Ephron.
 Directed by Mike Nichols.
 Starring Meryl Streep and Cher.
 All four received Oscar nominations.
 Very well done.

 6. Blue Collar.
 It’s been a long time since I saw this little known film, starring Harvey Keitel, Richard Pryor and Yaphet Kotto.
 But I remember finding it quite powerful in its presentation of “ordinary” blue collar workers, and, like On the Waterfront, what to do when they discover their union is corrupt.
 It’s useful to remember that corruption used to be far more pervasive years ago in unions based in the United States.
 Many were subsequently cleaned up by vigilant prosecutors and an aroused membership.
 While Canadian labour organizations, like the rest of us, make mistakes, union corruption has always been relatively rare up here.
 A movie that exposes union corruption and intimidation is not necessarily anti-union, unless it suggests such matters are endemic, which they are not.
 Note: this strong movie is not a comedy, despite the presence of Richard Pryor.